-The following comments refer to reporter functions suggested by the questions they asked.
+This section examines reporter functions that were suggested by the questions they asked.

 - Most reporter questions functioned at the policy implementation stage (stage 4), and at the issue change stage (stage 6, stimulating review). - Reporters described and asked questions that pointed out problems in policy implementation.
 These alerted the public to these particular problems in administration. - While reporters repeatedly identified problems (stage 1), only once did a reporter suggestion policy action (stage 2) and only once did a reporter suggest a position the president should take on an issue (stage 3).